chalupagrande/kinect-point-cloud/README.md

 4. `python server.py`
 5. navigate to `localhost:8000`

+## TROUBLESHOOTING

+1. If there is an error relating to "geometry" try running in a incognito browser or clearing cache

 ## MALLOC ERROR:

 error is appearing int the libraries queue function.
 I changed the BLOCK call to PUT and it seems to work.
 See the last line in this code block.